UoMResearchIT/shell-programming-course/_episodes/04-subshells_and_functions.md

 ## Command Substitution

-Command substitution is a feature which enables the recording of the output from an executed command.
+Even though the syntax for a subshell is very similar to that for declaring an array, we cannot directly save the subshell in the same manner, instead we have to use command substitution.
+This is a feature which enables the recording of the output from an executed command.
 The command is executed within a subshell, and the substitution is carried out using the following notation:
 ~~~